-This reconstructed village gives an insight into the pre-oil era in the United Arab Emirates – a life that is in evidence in many parts of the Arabian Peninsula to this day.
-The walled complex includes all the main elements of traditional Gulf life: a fort to repel invaders from the sea, a souq to trade goats for dates with friendly neighbours and a mosque as a reminder of the central part that Islam plays in daily Arabic life.
+Although looking a bit worn and tired, this reconstructed village is one of the few places to get an insight into the pre-oil era of the United Arab Emirates.
+The walled complex includes all the main elements of traditional Gulf life: a fort to repel invaders from the sea, a souq to trade goats for dates with friendly neighbours and a mosque as a reminder of the central part that Islam plays in daily life.

-Take a look at the barasti (palm-leaf) house, designed to catch the breeze through the palm frond uprights, an ox-drawn well without which settled life was impossible, and the ancient falaj (irrigation) system, which still waters the crops (note the stones for diverting the water) in the plantations of Al Ain and Liwa Oasis today.
+Take a look at the barasti (traditional Gulf method of building palm-leaf houses and the name of the house itself) house, designed to catch the breeze through the palm frond uprights, an ox-drawn well without which settled life was impossible, and the ancient falaj (irrigation channel) system, which still waters the crops (note the stones for diverting the water) in the plantations of Al Ain and Liwa Oasis today.

 Spare some time to watch craftsmen at work in various labours at the tannery, pottery and glass-blowing workshop.
 At the swordsmiths, you can see craftsmen honing the blades of khanjar, a traditional curved dagger, which remain an important part of ceremonial costume across the region.